muiz-lee/PythonNote/README.md

-# PythonNote
-notes， questions and others
+notes， questions and others... try